 Biography

 Hello and welcome to our website!
 We are the Javus Quartet, consisting of Marie, Alex, Marvin, and Oscar.

-Marie, Alex, and Oscar are three native Salzburgers who have known each other since their school days.
-After our initial chamber music experiences in various ensembles, we eventually formed the quartet.
-We imported Marvin from East Germany in 2023.
-Lukas Hagen, who is both Marie's and Alex's professor at the Mozarteum and Oscar's father, has been with us as an ensemble from Step One, shaping our musical vision the most.
-A pivotal moment for the quartet was in 2017 during a course in Basel with Eberhard Feltz.
-He spent hours working with us on a Shostakovich quartet, revealing a new world to us.
-As passionate chamber musicians, we have the great privilege of delving into the most significant works of this genre daily, reaching the core of the music.
+Marie, Alex, and Oscar are all Salzburg natives and have known each other since school.
+After gaining our first chamber music experiences in various ensembles, we eventually came together as a quartet.
+In 2023, we "imported" Marvin from eastern Germany.
+From the very beginning, we have been guided as an ensemble by Lukas Hagen—Marie and Alex’s professor at the Mozarteum and Oscar’s father—who has had the greatest influence on our sound.
+A key moment for our quartet was a course in Basel with Eberhard Feltz in 2017.
+He worked with us for hours on a Shostakovich quartet, opening up an entirely new world for us.
+As passionate chamber musicians, we have the great privilege of engaging daily with some of the most significant works of the genre, delving deep into the core of the music.

-As Salzburg eventually became too small for us, we decided on Vienna as our common base in 2021, where we work with Johannes Meissl.
-The most important thing for us is standing together on stage and sharing our mutual love for chamber music.
+Since Salzburg eventually felt a bit too small, we decided in 2021 to make Vienna our new home, where we now work with Johannes Meissl.
+Most importantly, we love standing on stage together and sharing our passion for chamber music.

+Biography